aws-samples/aws-auto-inventory/README.md

 <details open>
   <summary>Expand</summary>

-Download the binary according to your operating system and platform.
-After you can execute it directly.
 You will need to create a `config.yaml` file in order to tell the tool how to generate your inventory, here are the default search paths for each platform:

 * OS X: `~/.config/aws-auto-inventory/config.yaml` or  `~/Library/Application Support/aws-auto-inventory/config.yaml`